artyomkotov/artyomkotov/README.md

 ### What I do
 - Building and maintaining **Dockerized self-hosted servers** (WordPress, Plex, Radarr/Sonarr, Nginx Proxy Manager and more)
-- Experimenting with **Linux systems** (daily driving Fedora KDE)
+- Experimenting with **Linux systems** (used to daily drive Fedora KDE, currently own and manage an Ubuntu Server)
 - Automating media libraries and remote access tools (Moonlight, Overseerr, CasaOS)
-- Breaking, fixing, and optimizing tech—from mobile phones to multi-monitor setups
+- Breaking, fixing, and optimizing tech—from mobile phones to Laptops and desktop pcs
-- Using AI tools like **ChatGPT** and others to bridge the gap between idea and execution
+- Using AI tools like **ChatGPT**, **Deepseek** and others to bridge the gap between idea and execution

 ---

 ### My Setup
-- **Main PC:** Ryzen 7 5700X3D / RX 7800XT / Fedora KDE / 3-monitor setup
+- **Main PC:** Ryzen 7 5700X3D / RX 7800XT / Windows 11 LTSC / 3-monitor setup
 - **Server PC:** Ryzen 9 5900X / RTX 3060 / Ubuntu / 12TB Storage
 - **On the go:** Xiaomi Pad 7 Pro + Stylus, fully synced with my ecosystem
 - **Phone:** Xiaomi 14 Ultra